President & Provost Initiative: Faculty Research Awards in Inclusive Excellence

 Proposals will be limited to five (5) narrative pages with the following proposal components:

-• Significance - Please describe the problem that your project is seeking to address.
-Feel free to include support information such as data, evidence-based practices that demonstrate the need for the project.
+- Significance - Please describe the problem that your project will address.
+If possible, include support information such as data, evidence-based practices that demonstrate the need for the project.

-• Project goal/s and outcome/s - Please present measurable goal/s and objective/s for the proposed project.
+- Project Goal/s and Outcome/s - Please present measurable goal/s for the proposed project.

-• Methodology - Please provide a brief overview of the project plan, including proposed approach and/or activities.
+- Methodology - Please provide a brief overview of the project plan, including proposed approach and/or activities and implementation plan.

-• Addressing Equity issues - Please provide a brief narrative on the anticipated impact that the project’s outcome/s are expected to impact/advance the FRA-EDI theme selected for the proposal.
+- Addressing Inclusive Excellence Issues - Please provide a brief narrative about the anticipated impact that the project’s outcome/s, and how they will advance the FRA-IE theme selected for the proposal.

-• Potential for external funding - 1) Briefly describe the potential for project outcomes to serve as preliminary data or other foundation within external funding initiatives or 2) not applicable.
+- Potential for External Funding - 1) Briefly describe the potential for project outputs to serve as preliminary data or other foundation for external funding initiatives or 2) not applicable.

-Final Report is due on October 30 the following year, to be submitted to Academic Affairs, Attn: Provost Scissum-Gunn.
-There is no required format or template.
+A final report is due on 25 October 2027 to ORED-Grants@csulb.edu Attn: FRA-IE. There is no required format or template.

 2022 - 2023 FRA - EDI Award Recipients